 The CEID seems really cool — how do I get involved?

-Faculty, research staff, and students from any department or major at Yale can become members of the CEID -- check out our Membership page for details.
+Faculty, staff, and students from any department or major at Yale can become members of the CEID -- check out our Membership page for details.

 How do I stay informed about events at the CEID?